 Yeah, and it's really nice.

-It's just as it's just as lovely.
+It's just as lovely.

-It's just as well put together, You know, and it's something that you can give your dad on Father's Day morning.
+It's just as well put together, you know, and it's something that you can give your dad on Father's Day morning.

-You could literally buy it that morning and give him this gift card, and then you'll get it in August 4th when the book comes up to the week it comes out.
+You could literally buy it that morning and give him this gift card, and then you'll get it in August 4th when the book comes out.

-I'm I can't wait to tell you about those.
+I can't wait to tell you about those.

 We'll look at the legal side of this.